Fort William Shinty Club: Decline and relegation

-Shinty V Football
+Shinty versus football

 Fort William and local rivals Kilmallie have succeeded in making shinty the main sport of the town, and their success is in comparison to the distinct lack of success enjoyed by local Highland League team Fort William F.C.

 In 2006 the club feared they would lose their ground, An Aird, which fell within a 92-acre area of a proposed plan for a waterfront development.
 The local authority, Highland Council, have come under fire for their care of the park, especially after the playing surface was stripped bare by rabbits.
 The company behind the planned development were unequivocal in stating in April 2007 that there would be no development upon the An Aird pitch.
 In March 2008, Highland Council again came under fire for their negligence of the An Aird surface, which may result in the loss of An Aird's prestigious status as a Camanachd Cup Final host stadium.
 In February 2009 the stadium was attacked by vandals causing thousands of pounds of damage.

-The club was forced to move to the Black Park in Fort William halfway through in season 2011 in order for renovation work to be done on the pitch at An Aird.
+The club was forced to move to the Black Park in Fort William halfway through the 2011 season in order for renovation work to be done on the pitch at An Aird.
 The club's future at An Aird still remains shaky as in November 2010 further plans to develop the site were revealed by an Edinburgh-based company.
 The relocation of the Fort to a mooted first-ever all-weather pitch within Fort William may be part of this development.
 However, the club used Black Parks for most of 2012.

 The club provides many players for the international side.
 Wing centre Gary Innes is a renowned accordionist.